Study English in the USA at

 - You can choose to live with one or more other students

-- Since the university residence life staff places you, they can help if you have a problem
+- The university residence life staff can help if you have a problem

 On-campus Apartment (Family & Graduate Housing)